- Eat Less

 - The nets used to catch dusky flathead generally have a low impact on habitats.

 - Fishing targeting dusky flathead using gillnets is likely hindering the recovery of an overfished species, Mulloway.

 - Bycatch of threatened and protected species may be low, but there is concern over the absence of any reliable information collection program.

 Flathead is a versatile and affordable fish that will fast become a favourite of the whole family.
 Boneless ‘tails’ are great for the kids.
 These can be pan-fried, barbecued or baked in the oven for a no-fuss dinner.
 They are also excellent crumbed (or battered) and then pan-fried or deep-fried for perfect fish and chips.
 Whole flathead can be roast in a hot oven with oil, salt, lemon and herbs.
 They make an impressive centrepiece, and the firm moist flesh will fall easily away from the bones, making them easy to serve and eat.

-Stocks of dusky flathead in NSW and VIC are considered healthy, as commercial catches are stable compared to long-term fishery catch records, indicating that overfishing is not occurring.
+Dusky flathead populations in NSW appear healthy, as commercial catches are stable compared to long-term fishery catch records, indicating that overfishing is not occurring.
 Marine parks and extensive commercial fishing closures in estuaries likely provide a degree of protection and resilience.

 Fishing for dusky flathead generally takes place in estuaries and nearshore environments using various types of nets, all of which have a low impact on habitats.
 As fishers are present at the nets during fishing, endangered wildlife can be released alive.
 It is also likely that these fisheries have a low catch of threatened and protected species based on previous independent observer records of bycatch in NSW, although there has been no observer coverage to verify logbook reporting of threatened species interaction reporting since 2009.
-This fishery is small scale in VIC and operates in a limited area.
 While there is no observer coverage, it is highly unlikely that there are significant interactions with endangered wildlife.